 3.5.6 That a minimum 25 per cent of new housing units across the Policy 4.1.3.2 in the MOP, 2014 addresses this policy.
-The Secondary (NCG) Region be affordable, be distributed within each local municipality Plan also identifies a target of 25 percent of the new housing units to and should be coordinated across applicable local planning areas be affordable to low and moderate income households (Section 5.1.7 including secondary plan and block plan areas.
+The Secondary (NCG) Region be affordable, be distributed within each local municipality Plan also identifies a target of 25 percent of the new housing units to () and should be coordinated across applicable local planning areas be affordable to low and moderate income households (Section 5.1.7 including secondary plan and block plan areas.
 A portion of these of the Secondary Plan). units should be accessible for people with disabilities.
 Affordable housing units should include a mix and range of types, lot sizes, unit sizes, functions and tenures to provide opportunity for all household types, including larger families, seniors, and residents with special needs.
 3.5.19 To encourage accessibility features in all new housing.
 Section 4 in the MOP, 2014 addresses this policy.
 (NCG) 3.5.20 To encourage the construction of new rental units with a full mix Section 4.1 in the MOP, 2014 addresses this policy. and range of unit sizes, including family-sized and smaller units.
 Ch.
-4 Economic Vitality 4.4 Planning for Retail 4.4.1 To require that retail be designed to be walkable, transit- Policy 2.1.3 in the BGSP address complete communities by focusing (NCG) supportive, and integrated into communities and pedestrian and retail within walking distance of majority of people and that is cycling networks, with high-quality urban design. accessible by transit.
-Policy 3.1.1 in the BGSP provides that the Secondary Plan Area contain a Mixed Use Neighbourhood Service Node.
-4.4.2 To work with local municipalities to improve urban design in new Higher density development is being facilitated in the Berczy Glen retail developments and to identify opportunities for the community through the provision of transit, community facilities, intensification and revitalization of existing retail. parks and open spaces, and mixed use nodes that provide opportunities for neighbourhood retail and services.
-Policy 5.1.7.8 in the MOP, 2014 requires a Retail and Service Needs Study to support a development application where redevelopment of an existing retail and service site within a 'Mixed Use' designation is 4 5 proposed.
+4 Economic Vitality 4.4 Planning for Retail 4.4.1 To require that retail be designed to be walkable, transit- Policy 2.1.3 in the RGSP address complete communities by focusing (NCG) supportive, and integrated into communities and pedestrian and retail within walking distance of majority of people and that is cycling networks, with high-quality urban design. accessible by transit.
+Policy 3.1.1 in the RGSP provides that the Secondary Plan Area contain a Retail Focus Area.
+4.4.2 To work with local municipalities to improve when design in new Higher density development is being facilitated in the Robinson Glen 4.4.2 To work with local municipalities to improve urban design in new retail developments and to identify opportunities for the community through the provision of transit, community facilities, intensification and revitalization of existing retail. parks and open spaces, and mixed use nodes that provide opportunities for neighbourhood retail and services.
+Policy 5.1.7.8 in the MOP, 2014 requires a Retail and Service Needs Study to support a development application where redevelopment of an existing retail and service site within a 'Mixed Use' designation is proposed.
 4.5 Financial Management 4.5.14 To require that an economic/fiscal impact analysis be completed Fiscal Impact Analysis was completed to inform the preparation of the for secondary plans, comprehensive plans and any other significant 'FUA' cross sections and direction for the use of green infrastructure.